bunnymatic/active_model_conversion_spotlight/README.md

 1. Presenters that would be used to combine the data in the right way for each block
 1. An easy way to render those presenter objects

-Let's start with the presenters.
+## the solution

+### presenters

+The first step is to build some presenters.
 Using the example above, we could write two simple wrappers to manage packaging the data nicely.

 ```
 # the hot stuff wrapper/presenter